We get a lot of enquiries about how to get a NIF in Portugal.

 Created by a Portugal-based American couple, Bordr started life by helping US citizens to get their NIFs.
 Since then, it has expanded its services to cover most nationalities.

-The process is easy: you complete the order form, upload copies of your passport info page and proof of address, then sign the power-of-attorney document.
+The process is easy: you complete the order form, upload copies of your passport info page and proof of address, then sign the power-of-attorney (POA) document.

 It’s important for that signature to closely match the one on your passport, so Bordr recommend printing the POA document and signing it physically.